ktrevlop/hvsrpy/README.md

 open-source software, including:

 -   Support of a broad range of microtremor and earthquake data formats
-including: miniSEED, SAF, MiniShark, SAC, GCF, and PEER.
+including: MiniSEED, SAF, MiniShark, SAC, GCF, and PEER.
 -   Multiple methods to combine the horizontal components including: arithmetic_mean, squared-average, quadratic-mean, geometric-mean, total-horizontal-energy, vector-summation, maximum-horizontal-value, rotD50, or single-azimuth.
 -   Ability to use a lognormal distribution for the site resonant